What are Cashback Sites?

 Pricepal has been around for a long time, unfortunately, their returns are consistently less than the 4 previously mentioned sites.
 They have a large range of sites and some unique sites.
 No minimum payout again.
 But this is well down the list.

 Swagbucks have created their own currency, hence the name, Swag bucks!
 You can earn Swagbucks via cashback or a whole heap of other ways, surveys, games, etc. I’ve reviewed this before and essentially it’s not worth it, apart from cashback.
-However, they offer the fewest sites, their returns are sometimes higher, but often lower than others and they have a minimum payout of $25!
-Good luck getting to that!
-So that’s why they’re right down here on the list.
+However, they offer the fewest sites, their returns are sometimes higher, but often lower than others and they have a minimum payout of $3.
+So at this point for Australia, they are down the list.
 You can convert your Swag bucks to giftcards or get paid into Paypal.
 They do offer up to 26% cashback with Vista print.
 I do a lot of printing with Vista print, so may be worth it for that.
 But not too much else.
 If you can’t easily get to $25, that’s money you can never access.

 Cashback earners (NOTE: it looks like cashback earners have gone out of business!) and Lyoness both create their own currencies like Swagbucks.
 They also offer alternative ways of earning.
 I think overall this breadth of strategy takes away from the cashback emphasis.
 I’m sure there’s unique stores for both, but it’s more complex and typically pays out less from what I could see.
 For that reason I didn’t look much further into these sites.
 But feel free to go ahead yourself.

 I hope that was helpful and you have opportunity to get cashback in hand as a result.
 Please use my referral links if this is helpful for you and considering sharing this post.